 There may be a number of defenses available to the defendant in private nuisance claims.
 Consent is generally a defense to private nuisance lawsuits.
 When the plaintiff consented to the defendant’s actions, the plaintiff cannot generally complain of that nuisance.

-Example: On a hot summer day, Michael asked his neighbor, Janice, what she thought of Michael planting a maple tree along their property line to provide shade for their homes.
+Example: On a hot summer day, Michael asked his neighbor, Janice, what she thought of Michael planting a maple tree along their real property line to provide shade for their homes.
 Janice said it was a great idea.

 Michael planted a maple tree along the property line.
 Years later, the tree had almost doubled in size.
 Janice complained that the tree was shading too much of her tomato garden and she wasn’t getting enough tomatoes.
 Janice told Michael she wanted him to cut the tree down.